-2. The object of this Act is to establish and develop a broadcasting policy in the Republic in the public interest and for that purpose to- (a) contribute to democracy, development of society, gender equality, national equality, and the contribute to democracy. building, provision of education and strengthening the spiritual and mo fibre of society; ral 5 (b) safeguard, enrich and strengthen the cultural, political, social and econon fabric of South Africa; nic encourage ownership and control of broadcasting services through participation by persons from historically disadvantaged groups; 10 (d) ensure plurality of news, views and information and provide a wide range entertainment and education programmes; of (e) cater for a broad range of services and specifically for the programming need in respect of children, women, the youth and the disabled; eds encourage the development of human resources and training, and capac building within the broadcasting sector especially amongst historica disadvantaged groups; (g) encourage investment in the broadcasting sector; (h) ensure fair competition in the broadcasting sector; (i) ensure efficient use of the broadcasting frequency spectrum; 20 (i) ensure emercial ase of the broadcasting frequency spectrum; (j) provide a clear allocation of roles and assignment of tasks between poliformulation, regulation and service provision as well as articulation long-term and intermediate-term goals; icy (k) provide for a three tier system of public, commercial and commun broadcasting services; ity 25 (l) establish a strong and committed public broadcasting service which w service the needs of all South African society; v i ll (m) ensure that the commercial and community licences, viewed collectively, a controlled by persons or groups of persons from a diverse range communities in South Africa; (n) ensure that broadcasting services are effectively controlled by South Africa ns; (o) integrate multi-channel distribution systems into the broadcasting framewo (p) provide access to signal distribution services for content providers; rk; (q) provide access to signal distribution services for broadcast content receive (r) encourage the development of local programming content. ers; 35 CHAPTER II SOUTH AFRICAN BROADCASTING SYSTEM This Chapter is of central significance to the Act, as it lays the basis that the Sou African broadcasting system is owned and controlled by South Africans.
-The Nation Government, acting through the Minister, is responsible for the achievement of the purpose and the constitutional mandate of broadcasting policy development.
-Bei empowered to act on behalf of the nation, the Minister has the ultimate responsibility to fulfil certain obligations relating to use, protection and access to broadcasting resources. nal his 40 ing lity South African broadcasting system 45 3.
-(1) The South African broadcasting system- (a) serves to safeguard, enrich and strengthen the cultural, political, social a economic fabric of South Africa; (b) operates in the public interest and strengthens the spiritual and moral fibre society; 50 (c) ensures that the broadcasting system is controlled by persons or groups persons from a diverse range of communities in South Africa and within ea element promotes ownership, control and management of broadcasti services by persons from historically disadvantaged groups; ıch (d) encourages fair competition in the provision of programmes and services.
-55
+- (2) Any interpretation of the provisions of this Act must be construed and applied in a manner which is consistent with freedom of expression and the journalistic, creative and programming independence of the broadcasters guaranteed by the Constitution. - (3) The provisions of the Companies Act are applicable to the Corporation except where otherwise stated in this Act. - 2.
+Object of Act.--The object of this Act is to establish and develop a broadcasting policy in the Republic in the public interest and for that purpose to- - a. contribute to democracy, development of society, gender equality, nation building, provision of education and strengthening the spiritual and moral fibre of society; - b. safeguard, enrich and strengthen the cultural, political, social and economic fabric of South Africa; - c. encourage ownership and control of broadcasting services through participation by persons from historically disadvantaged groups; - d. ensure plurality of news, views and information and provide a wide range of entertainment and education programmes; - e. cater for a broad range of services and specifically for the programming needs in respect of children, women, the youth and the disabled; - f. encourage the development of human resources and training, and capacity building within the broadcasting sector especially amongst historically disadvantaged groups; - g. encourage investment in the broadcasting sector; - h. ensure fair competition in the broadcasting sector; - i. ensure efficient use of the broadcasting frequency spectrum; - j. provide a clear allocation of roles and assignment of tasks between policy formulation, regulation and service provision as well as articulation of long-term and intermediate-term goals; - k. provide for a three tier system of public, commercial and community broadcasting services; - I. establish a strong and committed public broadcasting service which will service the needs of all South African society; - m. ensure that the commercial and community licences, viewed collectively, are controlled by persons or groups of persons from a diverse range of communities in South Africa; - n. ensure that broadcasting services are effectively controlled by South Africans; - o. integrate multi-channel distribution systems into the broadcasting framework; - p. provide access to signal distribution services for content providers; - q. provide access to signal distribution services for broadcast content receivers; - r. encourage the development of local programming content.